iTraceur/sockjs-channels/README.md

-# sockjs-channels
+# SockJS-Channels

-`sockjs-channels` is a [SockJS](http://sockjs.org) integration for [Django Channels](https://github.com/django/channels/), some features are referenced from [sockjs-aiohttp](https://github.com/aio-libs/sockjs/). sockjs-channels interface is implemented as a ASGI routing, it runs inside a ASGI application rather than ASGI server.
+`SockJS-Channels` is a server-side implementation of the [SockJS](http://sockjs.org) protocol for the [Django Channels](https://github.com/django/channels/) and was inspired by the [SockJS-aiohttp](https://github.com/aio-libs/sockjs/) project.
+SockJS-Channels interface is implemented as a ASGI routing, it runs inside a ASGI application rather than ASGI server.
 Its possible to create any number of different sockjs routings, ie `/sockjs/*` or `/chat-sockjs/*`.
 You can provide different session implementation and management for each sockjs routing.

 ## Requirements
 * Python 3.6+